amnona/heatsequer/README.md

 ------------
 The easiest way to install is:

-1. Install anaconda ( https://www.continuum.io/downloads ).
+1. Install miniconda (http://conda.pydata.org/miniconda.html) or anaconda ( https://www.continuum.io/downloads ).
 HeatSequer is tested to work with Python 2.7

 2. Create a virtual environment for heatsequer: